nevthereal/photography-page/src/content/blog/first.md

 2. **SIGMA Contemporary 150-600mm F/5.0-6.3 DG OS HSM**

 Both are excellent lenses I've heard great stuff about.
 One of my photography friends own the Sigma one and it shoots great images.
 I also thought about getting something in the 100-400mm focal range, but one of these is a better fit in my opinion.
 The Canon lens is great for rowing photography over all I think so to get a more wide shot of the boats.
 For more detailed shots I will eventually upgrade for the Sigma one.
 Both lenses are currently on my watch list and I am constantly looking out for bang for the buck offers.
-There is a slight telephoto-dilemma I want to address in a future post though.

 Regarding camera bodies, I took the **Canon EOS R8** and the **Canon EOS R6 Mark II** into consideration.
 They both have the same processor and the same 24.20MP sensor, but the R6 is bigger and has IBIS and a faster burst mode and some other perks.
 I'll definitely buy an EF-RF lens adapter for the camera, since I plan to keep the lenses I will have 'til then.